 In an ideal world, all of the stakeholders together work in the EIA study and come up with the most suitable plan to ensure the project is successful and the environment is minimally affected.
 But as I mentioned in Environmental Impact Assessment-Challenges, all of the stakeholders don’t have an equal say in the process.
 Project proponents are the ones with the most to lose if a project is rejected, and they use their deep pockets to try and wrestle out a favorable decision wherever possible.
 On the other end, the affected people and social groups, despite large numbers are ignored in the name of “economic development” and are dealt with with short term promises.

-Only if every stakeholder gets an equal say can EIA be really successful, and ensure we head in the right direction as a society.
+Only if every stakeholder gets an equal say can EIA be really successful.